google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 offer up any UI you choose.

 So in this visual example:
-* The user taps “Buy now” and the merchant calls the function show();
+* The user taps "Buy now" and the merchant calls the function show();

 * Then the merchant either processes the payment with